Fine Arts Work Center: Other residency programs

 In collaboration with other arts organizations around the country and abroad, the Fine Arts Work Center hosts one- to three-month Collaborative Residencies in the Summer and Fall.
 Writers or visual artists are selected on the merit of their work by the collaborating organization.
-Apartments, studio space and stipends are sponsored by the collaborating organizations; the Work Center provides the space in which to work and, perhaps most importantly, a community of like-minded peers with whom to share and discuss ideas, the very essence of collaboration.
+Apartments, studio space and stipends are sponsored by the collaborating organizations.

 The Ohio Arts Council, a collaborative residency partner since 1994, sends a writer and a visual artist for three months every summer.
 The Maryland Institute College of Art sends one visual artist each year for a two-month period.
-For the past several years Four Way Books has sponsored one month-long residency for poets published by the press.
+Four Way Books has sponsored one month-long residency for poets published by the press.
 The Copley Society of Boston, also a long-time collaborative partner, awards a one-month residency to a visual artist.
 The Gaea Foundation also works in collaboration with the Work Center, though its residents live off-site in a cottage on Commercial Street.
-Artists, writers, musicians and performers, usually with a political or activist bent, are given one- to two-month residencies and a stipend to live and work in Provincetown.